 In itself, the Vtech Kidizoom Duo is a well-made product with a very generous feature set.
 I also get the feeling a lot of love went into its design.
 However, the Kidizoom Duo does have some problems.

-First of all, its image quality is functional but poor; even when you factor in its price.
+First, its image quality is functional but poor, even when you factor in its price.
 Furthermore, its 320×240 video resolution is below that of VHS tapes.

-Therefore, there’s a risk that the Kidizoom is too complex for young children whilst lacking the sort of image quality and design that might appeal to older children.
-Of course, all children are different and you know yours better than me.
+Therefore, there’s a risk that the Kidizoom is too complex for young children while lacking the sort of image quality and design that might appeal to older children.
+Of course, all children are different, and you know yours better than I do.

-In my case, we bought a Kidizoom Due for our 5-year old daughter and she loves it despite barely being able to operate it.
-In contrast, when my son was around the same age, he inherited an old Canon Powershot A620 – a vastly superior camera which in my opinion – is easier to use.
+In my case, we bought a Kidizoom Due for our 5-year-old daughter, and she loves it despite being barely able to operate it.
+In contrast, when my son was around the same age, he inherited an old Canon Powershot A620 – a vastly superior camera that in my opinion – is easier to use.

-Nevertheless, the Kidizoom is a nice product and my daughter loves it as she does all new things.
+Nevertheless, the Kidizoom is a nice product; my daughter loves it as she does all new things.
 Therefore, as a present and a toy, it succeeds.

 The Kidizoom Duo is a well-built product with a huge feature set.
 Unfortunately, its rather complicated user interface risks alienating younger children.
 On the other hand, older kids will likely be turned off by Kidizoom’s cartoonish design, poor photo quality, and abysmal video resolution.

-If you have a very young child, this basic kid’s digital camera is cheaper, smaller, and easier to use.
-And if your child is older, an affordable point-and-shoot will be no-less complex to use whilst producing superior results to look back on.
+Therefore, you might prefer this basic kid’s digital camera as it is cheaper, smaller, and easier to use.
+And if your child is older, an affordable point-and-shoot will be no-less complex to use while producing superior results to look back on.

-Overall, the Vtech Kidizoom is a nice product made with good intentions and a great toy overall.
+Overall, the Vtech Kidizoom is a nice product with good intentions and a great toy.
 But as a camera, it does not fit well with either side of its aged 3 to 9 audience.
-And as a result, you may be better looking elsewhere.
+And as a result, you may be better off looking elsewhere.